Macaulay2/M2/M2/INSTALL-CMake.md

 ```
 cd M2/M2/BUILD/build
 cmake -S ../.. -B . \
-      -DMP_LIBRARY=MPIR \
+      -DUSING_MPIR=ON \
       -DCMAKE_BUILD_TYPE=Release
 ```
 We build with MPIR as the multiple precision arithmetic library by default.
-To use GMP, use `-DMP_LIBRARY=GMP` instead.
+To use GMP, use `-DUSING_MPIR=OFF` instead.
 This command generates Makefiles.
 To generate Ninja files instead, add `-GNinja`.

 3. Build the libraries that will be linked with the Macaulay2 executable: